jkobject/jkobject.github.io/_projects/depmap-omics-howto.md

 3. Downloading and post-processing
 4. QC, grouping and uploading to the portal

-## Running the pipeline
+## Running the notebooks

+Each Following steps correspond to a specific part of each of the 3 notebooks.

+_Note that you can try it out using our publicly available bam files on [SRA](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA523380)_

 ### 1. Uploading and pre-processing

-__You can skip this step and go to part2__.The first step in the notebook is about getting the samples generated at the the Broad Institute which are located in different Google Cloud storage paths.
+__You can skip this step and go to part2.__

+The first step in the notebook is about getting the samples generated at the the Broad Institute which are located in different Google Cloud storage paths.
 This section also searches for duplicates and finds/adds the metadata we will need in order to have coherent and complete sample information.

 **Remarks:**
 - in the initialization step you can remove any imports related to `taiga` and `gsheet` to avoid possible errors.